jjloomis/wordpress-adding-content-to-a-news-site/working-with-text-and-links/working-with-content-in-the-text-editor.md

 The Text editor is text-only editor similar to [Sublime Text](https://www.sublimetext.com/) or [Atom](https://atom.io/ "Atom text editor").

-Use the Text editor when adding code to a Post.
+Use the Text editor when adding code to a post.

 1. When working with a Post, select the the Text tab.
 2. To add code, click within the editor and type \(or paste\) your code.